Meet The Chefs Who Cook For The World's Most Powerful People

 Cooking for the Queen: 'Her majesty has very simple tastes, very down to earth,' Flanagan recently told a Macau publication.
 'Our style is very classical, although we do try to encourage some contemporary dishes.
 The kitchen is based on traditional French style cuisine.'

-Flanagan, who has worked at the palace for the past 12 years, and oversaw the buffet-style breakfast served to 600 guests following the wedding of Prince William and Kate Middleton.
+Flanagan, who has worked at the palace for the past 11 years, and oversaw the buffet-style breakfast served to 600 guests following the wedding of Prince William and Kate Middleton last spring.

-Cooking for President Francois Hollande: Vaussion has worked at France's Elysee Palace for 40 years, and is now cooking for his sixth French president.

-Artichokes have been banned from the kitchen since Francois Hollande took office; the French president reportedly despises them.

 Cooking for Chancellor Angela Merkel: Merkel reportedly loves cheese, which is kept stocked in her kitchen.

-For last year's meeting of the Club des Chefs des Chefs, which Kerz hosted in Berlin, he served a luncheon of Merkel's favourites, which included German specialties, vegetables, and fried fish.
+For the most recent meeting of the Club des Chefs des Chefs, which Kerz hosted in Berlin, he served a luncheon of Merkel's favourites, which included German specialties, vegetables, and fried fish.

 Cooking for Austrian officials: As the chef in charge of official receptions, Schnait has cooked for the Prince of Jordan, UN Secretary General Kofi Annan, and the Prime Minister of Sweden.